Undergraduate bachelors courses explained

-If you are not yet sure which major(s) you would like to choose, you can initially just select a broad 'Area of interest' when you first apply or enrol.
+If you're not sure which major(s) you'd like to choose, you can initially select a broad 'Area of interest' when you first apply or enrol.
 You don't need to choose a major until your second year of study.

-Broadening units are designed to expose you to different ideas and ways of learning, to prepare you for the challenges of a global workforce.
-You must complete four broadening units in an undergraduate bachelor's course.
+Broadening units are designed to expose you to different ideas and ways of learning, and to prepare you for the challenges of a global workforce.
+You must complete four broadening units (24 points) in an undergraduate bachelor's course.
 Broadening requirements can be satisfied by passing 24 credit points of study from outside the unit sequence of the degree-specific major.

-For full details on undergraduate courses, majors and units check the UWA Handbook.
+Full details on undergraduate courses, majors and units are in the UWA Handbook.
 If you have any questions search the Frequently Asked Questions.
-If you can't find the answers submit a query using Email Us, visit the Student Experience team at Student Central or your Student Advising Office for more information regarding enrolment and study loads.
+If you can't find the answers Email Us, visit the Student Experience team at Student Central or your Student Advising Office for more information regarding enrolment and study loads.